-- OR use 1 packet taco seasoning in place of the cumin chili powder and onion powder
+- OR use 1 packet taco seasoning in place of spices

-Put all the ingredients in the crock pot and cook on Low for 5-6 hours or High for 3-4.
+- Put all the ingredients in the crock pot and cook on Low for 4-6 hours or High for 2-3.
 Shred chicken and stir before serving.
 Yup, that's it.
-Serve with warm tortillas and that's a little bit of Heaven on Earth!
+Serve with warm tortillas and chips.

-Put all the ingredients in the cooking pot and set for 15 minutes on high.
+- Put all the ingredients in the cooking pot and set for 15 minutes on high.
+You do not need to add extra liquid.
 (Use the Beans/Chili button and adjust the time on the Crockpot Express.)
-If chicken breasts are frozen, increase time to 25 minutes.
 Do a natural pressure release for 10-15 minutes, until the lid releases.